 Mobile-first design is not a mobile responsive design method.
 Both are specific design philosophies.
 Web designers work on mobile responsive design to make their content fit on different browsing screens.
 And the process usually involves designing for the desktop screens first – which might cause the mobile version to become clumsy.

 In the mobile-first design process, you design for mobile browsing first.
 And since mobile viewing calls for a lean and progressive browsing experience, the design process advances the desktop version.
 All in all, the mobile-first design is refined, accommodates the basics of browsing, and offers a better user experience.

 4 Must-use Mobile-first design points

-- Work on a visual hierarchy, which means arranging and presenting website UI elements in accordance to their significance to your users, so that they can browse through your site without any hiccup, engage with the content and information and make smooth and quick buying decisions
+- Work on a visual hierarchy, which means arranging and presenting website UI elements in accordance with their significance to your users, so that they can browse through your site without any hiccups, engage with the content and information and make smooth and quick buying decisions

 - Design clickable elements that allow users to click instantly on buttons, without experiencing the frustration of zooming in or enlarging them while using their mobile devices

 - Avoid using chunky or large content because most mobile users get frustrated when they have to engage with expansive content of any type.
 Use interactive elements, quick-to-scan words, and components to help create a direct communication flow and engage with your mobile users and make for a better mobile-first design.